cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 - ``global.kubeProxyReplacement=partial``: Similarly to ``probe``, this option is intended for a hybrid setup, that is, kube-proxy is running in the Kubernetes cluster where Cilium partially replaces and optimizes kube-proxy functionality.
-As opposed to ``probe`` which checks the underlying kernel for available BPF features and automatically disables components responsible for the BPF kube-proxy replacement when kernel support is missing, the ``partial`` option requires the user to manually specify which components for the BPF kube-proxy replacement should be used.
+As opposed to ``probe`` which checks the underlying kernel for available eBPF features and automatically disables components responsible for the eBPF kube-proxy replacement when kernel support is missing, the ``partial`` option requires the user to manually specify which components for the eBPF kube-proxy replacement should be used.
 When ``global.kubeProxyReplacement`` is set to ``partial`` make sure to also set ``global.enableHealthCheckNodeport`` to ``false``, so that the Cilium agent does not start the NodePort health check server.
   Similarly to ``strict`` mode, the Cilium agent will bail out on start-up with an error